Langflow¶

 Typical use cases¶

-- Enterprise RAG Pipelines: Designing and deploying production-grade retrieval-augmented generation systems with hybrid search and custom reranking logic.
+- Enterprise RAG Pipelines: Designing and deploying production-grade retrieval-augmented generation systems with hybrid search and Policies for runtime validation.

 Strengths¶

-- Visual Interface: Highly intuitive node-based UI for building workflows.
+- Visual Interface: Highly intuitive node-based UI for building workflows with real-time Token usage display.

 Limitations¶

-- Scaling Complexity: Large, complex graphs can become difficult to manage visually.
+- Scaling Complexity: Large, complex graphs can become difficult to manage visually, though mitigated by modularity.

-- Abstraction Overhead: May introduce some performance overhead compared to direct code implementation.
+- Abstraction Overhead: May introduce performance overhead compared to direct code implementation in some scenarios.

 When to use it¶

-- When you want to prototype and iterate on AI workflows quickly.
+- When you want to prototype and iterate on AI workflows quickly with AI assistance.

 When not to use it¶